udontur/cs/*Resource/*DPG.md

-# Dynamic Programming guide
+# Dynamic Programming Guide
-[The guide](https://github.com/udontur/cp/blob/main/*Resource/*dp.md) is used for studying dynamic programming.
+[The guide](https://github.com/udontur/cp/blob/main/*Resource/*dpg.md) is used for studying dynamic programming.

 > *Those who cannot remember the past are condemned to repeat it*